-Staffing levels in the M&O continue to be a cause of concern.
+Staffing levels in the District maintenance and operations and College facilities department continue to of concern.
 Routine absences, vacations, and injury can cause significant fluctuations in service for repairs as well as operational service.
-The District will work to fill vacancies, acquire temporary employees to fill long-term vacancies and absences, and cross train employees to support and fill vacancies in order to maintain service levels.
+The District will work with the College to fill vacancies, acquire temporary employees to fill long-term vacancies and absences, and cross-train employees to support and fill vacancies in order to maintain service levels.